ptrkoz/ha-smogtok/README.md

 This integration can be installed either via HACS or manually.

 ### Install integration via HACS (recommended)
-1. Make sure you have [HACS](https://hacs.xyz) installed in Home Assistant
+1. Make sure you have [HACS](https://hacs.xyz) installed in your Home Assistant

 2. Add custom repository to HACS by clicking the button below: